aecordova/capstone-rails-twitter/README.md

    * On the right side of the page, you will see recommendations of users to follow, click on the follow button so you can start seeing his posts on your home screen.

    * To see your profile, click on the Profile Option in the NavBar, there, you will see your info, your posts and stats
+   * You can change your profile pic by clicking on the button that appears when you hover your profile pic App, the cover is automatically generated

    * To create a Post, go to your home page, fill up the post information and press the button.